 Applications will be reviewed by the organising committee and all applicants will be informed of the status of their application (successful, waiting list, unsuccessful).
 Successful applicants will be provided with a Zoom meeting link closer to the date.
 More information on the selection process is provided in our Advice on applying for Australian BioCommons workshops.

-This workshop is presented by the Australian BioCommons, Monash Genomics and Bioinformatics Platform and the Sydney Informatics Hub with the assistance of a network of facilitators from the national Bioinformatics Training Cooperative.
+This workshop is presented by Australian BioCommons, Monash Genomics and Bioinformatics Platform and the Sydney Informatics Hub with the assistance of a network of facilitators from the national Bioinformatics Training Cooperative.

 This event is part of a series of bioinformatics training events.
 If you'd like to hear when registrations open for other events, please subscribe to Australian BioCommons